bobloy/Fox-V3/chatter/README.md

 Chatter can potential use spaCy's `en_core_web_lg` training model, which is ~800 MB

-Chatter uses as sqlite database that can potentially take up a large amount os disk space, depending on how much training Chatter has done.
+Chatter uses as sqlite database that can potentially take up a large amount of disk space, depending on how much training Chatter has done.

 The sqlite database can be safely deleted at any time.
 Deletion will only erase training data.